filecoin-project/boost-docs/tutorials/how-to-migrate-boost-v1-to-boost-v2.md

 boostd / booster-http / booster-bitswap processes to serve those requests.
 These processes need to look up block locations in a centralized index.

-The boost team tested several databases and found that Yugabyte DB is best suited to the indexing workload because
+We tested several databases and found that YugabyteDB is best suited to the indexing workload because
 - it performs well on off-the-shelf hardware
 - it's easy to scale up by adding more machines